hanschacko/worldcup/README.md

 ### Comments
 1. Compute Round of 16
+2. Define function for getting the average penalty rating of the top 5 players per team
-2. Predict Round of 16
+2. Simulate Round of 16

 ```python
 round_of_16_games = [(0, 5), (8, 13),